Customize Consent Preferences

 Maasai Mara Reserve & Conservancies

 The Maasai Mara National Reserve is one of the greatest wildlife destinations on Earth and its profusion of plains game and stealthy predators has made it synonymous with the safari holiday.
-For decades the Kenyan game reserve has been a favourite location for film-makers producing nature documentaries as well as feature films.
+This is a diverse landscape harboring varied habitats within its majestic plains, rocky outcrops, ancient woodland and life-giving rivers.
+It adjoins the northern sweep of neighbouring Tanzania’s Serengeti plains thus forming one huge ecosystem.

 Read More